azzaea/scalability-tst/README.md

 # To do
-- Re-do the tree architecture of the folders (change both the readme and individual scripts) wdl.cromwell -- hosts (script update but not run)
+- Re-do the tree architecture of the folders (change both the readme and individual scripts) wdl.cromwell -- hosts (script update but not tested yet) -- logs wdl.toil -- hosts
-	     -- logs
-wdl.toil -- hosts
 	 -- logs